iamboonnnnn/CleverGuard/README.md

 🛡️ **CleverGuard** is a powerful Chrome extension that protects users from phishing attacks by detecting suspicious links and displaying warning overlays before users can access potentially dangerous websites.

+> **🚧 Demo Project:** This is a **hackathon demonstration** showcasing phishing protection concepts.
+Current detection capabilities are limited to a basic dataset.
+Future versions will include expanded databases and AI-powered detection.

 ## 🚀 Features

 ### Core Protection